Bigrob7605/VPT-101/media/press_kit.md

 [Cut to: Success metrics]

-"40% reduction in chemotherapy side effects.
-3x improved vaccine efficacy.
-Real results."
+"Designed for 40% reduction in chemotherapy side effects.
+Designed for 3x improved vaccine efficacy.
+Real potential."

 [Cut to: Call to action]